inBeat/inbeat-website/content/top-influencers/instagram/bakers/germany/_index.md

 ---
-title: Top 10 Bakers Instagram Influencers In Germany In 2023
+title: Top 10 Bakers Instagram Influencers In Germany In 2024
 description: >-
-  Find top bakers Instagram influencers in Germany in 2023.
+  Find top bakers Instagram influencers in Germany in 2024.
 Most popular hashtags: #bakersofinstagram #foodblogger #backenistliebe #feedfeed.
 platform: Instagram
-hits: 482
+hits: 492
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: See the top-rated Instagram profiles on inBeat.
-text_bottom: Our platform has 482 Instagram influencers like this in Germany for you to connect with.
+text_bottom: Our search engine holds 492 Instagram influencers like this in Germany for you to work with.
 profiles:
   - username: "katjas_tortenfabrik"
     fullname: >-